Heart Rhythm Center Physicians

-He was again honored by Castle-Connolly’s America’s Top Doctors for 2009 (9th edition) and he is the only Cardiac Electrophysiologist on the list in the State of Georgia.
+He was again honored by Castle-Connolly’s America’s Top Doctors for 2009 (9th edition).
 Dr. Sorrentino is also honored by being a Fellow of the Heart Rhythm Society (FHRS) and of the American College of Cardiology (FMedical Office Building).
 His goal is to bring cutting-edge technologies and therapies in cardiac electrophysiology and provide the best care to people served by the Georgia Regents Medical Center.

 William R. Maddox, MD

-William R. Maddox, MD earned his medical degree at Georgia Regents Medical Center (Georgia Regents Medical Center), Medical College of Georgia.
+William R. Maddox, MD earned his medical degree at Georgia Regents Medical Center, Medical College of Georgia.
 He completed his internal medicine residency, chief medicine residency, and cardiology fellowship at Georgia Regents Medical Center.

 Dr. Maddox completed his Cardiac Electrophysiology fellowship training at the University of Alabama, Birmingham.
 Dr. Maddox will practice all aspects of clinical EP with a special interest in advanced ablation techniques for atrial fibrillation and ventricular tachycardia.
 He is member of the Heart Rhythm Society as well as a member of AOA.